 Part of that is because most PR pros are highly skilled at learning about each company they work with and using that knowledge to craft compelling angles (and if they need more, they know how to ask their clients the right questions).

-So choosing a PR agency that specializes in your industry isn’t absolutely necessary.
+So choosing a PR firm that specializes in your industry isn’t absolutely necessary.

 However, does it help to have people working with you who are deeply familiar with industry trends, publications, and reporters who cover that particular beat?